collabnix/dockerlabs/beginners/docker-on-bare-metal.md

-# Top Reasons why to run Docker containers on Bare Metal System
+# Top Reasons WHY TO & WHY NOT TO run Docker containers on Bare Metal System

+## WHY TO RUN CONTAINERS ON BARE METAL SYSTEM

 Containers on bare-metal hosts get many of the advantages VMs offer but without the drawbacks of virtualization: